Services Marketing (MHR107)

 Skills

-• Can apply services marketing theories, models, and methods to analyze, evaluate, and improve service organizations and processes, identify business opportunities and develop new services.
+After completing this course, the student Can apply marketing theories, models, and methods to analyze, evaluate, and improve service organizations and processes, identify business opportunities, and develop new services.
+Can identify service demand and supply constraints and propose solutions to manage these.
+Can use marketing concepts to manage long-term profitable customer relationships.

 General competence